 My company, XYZ Corporation, specializes in the production of widgets.
 I am a big supporter of your company and keep close tabs on all your latest news.

 If you have the opportunity, don’t hesitate to reach out via email.
 Of course, you can also connect with me via Twitter, Facebook, and LinkedIn.

 Thank you for taking the time to read my email.
 I hope we cross paths in the future!

 This is a relationship-building email.
 You aren’t “going in for the kill” right now.
-The goal is to simply introduce yourself, tell the person more about who you are and take the first step in becoming business acquaintances.
+The goal of this cold email is to simply introduce yourself, tell the person more about who you are and take the first step in becoming business acquaintances.

-If everything goes as planned, such as a return email or social media connection, you can continue to foster the relationship and push it forward as planned.
+If everything goes as planned, such as a follow up email or social media connection, you can continue to foster the relationship and push it forward as planned.

 The “Hard Sell” Email

 You may not be the “hard sell” type, on the phone or in person, but the use of email can help to give you the courage you require.